community-leaders-drc/.github/profile/README.md

 #### How to report issues

-If someone is acting inappropriately or violating this Code of Conduct in any shape or form, and they are not receptive to your feedback or you prefer not to confront them, please reach out to JetBrains via codeofconduct@jetbrains.com
+If someone is acting inappropriately or violating this Code of Conduct in any shape or form, and they are not receptive to your feedback or you prefer not to confront them, please reach out !

 #### Consequences of Unacceptable Behaviour

 Unacceptable behaviour from any community member will not be tolerated.
 Anyone asked to stop unacceptable behaviour is expected to comply immediately.
-If a community member engages in unacceptable behaviour, JetBrains and/or community organisers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.
+If a community member engages in unacceptable behaviour, community organisers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.

 ##### License and attribution
 The license is based off of The Citizen Code of Conduct is distributed by Stumptown Syndicate under a Creative Commons Attribution-ShareAlike license.